 Others keep two main cards on hand and spend equally between their credit cards and other forms of payment, including cash or debit.
 With so many credit card rewards programs available, we think it can be a waste to swipe a debit card instead of a credit card.
 That being said, if you aren’t financially disciplined enough to pay off credit card balances regularly, keeping your card totals down is a good idea.

-Another reason not to open up multiple card accounts are annual fees.
+Another reason not to open up multiple card accounts is annual fees.
 If you aren’t earning and using enough rewards on a card to cancel out the annual fee, it may not be worth it to keep that account open.

 Having a number of credit cards typically doesn’t impact your credit score or creditworthiness as long as you manage them appropriately.
 In fact, paying your balances regularly and keeping a low balance-to-credit-limit ratio on all your cards can boost your credit score.